5exceptions-rakeshdiwan/mine-personal/README.md

 ```
 Interstitial.addEventListener(this) //Attach Event Listeners
 if(Interstitial.canShowAd()) {
-	//Ask Interstitial to show Ad on the UI with context of activity and optional customized placement
+	//Interstitial to show Ad on the UI with context of activity and optional customized placement
 	//Leave blank if not required
 	Interstitial.ShowAd(this, "<PLACEMENT_STRING>")
 }